CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

    pytest
    ```

-   If the unit tests fail with an error message saying the loader can't load `.../pyenv/versions/.../lib/libpython2.7.a`, that means you didn't successfully `--enable-shared` when installing python.
-Go back to that step, run `PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 2.7.16 --force`, and repeat all the steps after it.
+   If the unit tests fail with an error message saying the loader can't load `.../pyenv/versions/.../lib/libpython2.7.a`, that means you'll need to `--enable-shared` when installing python.
+Go back to that step, run `PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 2.7.16 --force`, then delete and recreate the virtualenv `wcEcoli2` with the new Python 2.7.16 and the pips.
+   You needn't reinstall OpenBLAS.

 ## Sherlock SCRATCH directory setup